-Applicant tracking systems look for job applications and resumes that are an exact match or very close to matching the job description.
-The issue is that there are hard working people who desire to switch careers.
-For example, if you are a teacher wanting to enter the marketing field, your resume will not have a bunch keywords related to teaching and not marketing.
-This does not mean that you wouldn’t excel in marketing, it just means that you are going to have a harder time getting you resume reviewed by a recruiter or hiring manager.
+People desiring to switch careers could run into a few issues when applying for jobs.
+For example, if you’re a teacher wanting to enter the marketing field, your resume probably won’t have a bunch of keywords related to marketing.
+This doesn’t mean you wouldn’t excel in marketing, it just means that you might have a harder time getting your resume reviews by a recruiter.

 The cost of applicant tracking systems can range from free to $100,000+